geraintpalmer/SAS-R/LabSheets/Week_02.md

     [Video hint](http://www.youtube.com/watch?v=bHv2vqPliL0)

-15. Take a look at the `random` python library (we will talk about libraries in detail later) and write some code that uses the `input` function to code a simple game:
+15. Take a look at the `random` Python library (we will talk about libraries in detail later) and write some code that uses the `input` function to code a simple game:

     - The program chooses a random integer;
     - The user tries to guess the integer;